Volume 48, Issue 4 (2-2025) Research in Medicine 2025, 48(4): 14-25 | Back to browse issues page

 Send citation to:

-Najafi F, Rahimi-Feyli P, Moghaddam A, Mohammadi T. Effect of L-Arginine on growth of frozen-thawed caprine spermatogonial stem cells in short term culture.
-Research in Medicine 2025; 48 (4)
+Najafi F, Rahimi-Feyli P, Moghaddam A, Mohammadi T. The Effect of L-Arginine on Growth of Frozen- Thawed Caprine Spermatogonial Stem Cells in Short- Term Culture.
+Research in Medicine 2025; 48 (4) :14-25

 URL: http://pejouhesh.sbmu.ac.ir/article-1-3380-en.html

-Department of Clinical Sciences, Faculty of Veterinary Medicin, Razi University, Kermanshah, Iran , drp.rahimi@gmail.com
+Department of Clinical Sciences, Faculty of Veterinary Medicine, Razi University, Kermanshah, Iran. , drp.rahimi@gmail.com

-Background and Aim: Developting culture and cryopreservation methods for spermatogonial stem cells (SSCs) is the foundation for genetic studies, regenerative medicine, production of transgenic animals and recombinant drugs, effort to stablish a suitable culture system for these cells is very important.
-The aim of this study was to investigate the in vitro effects of different concentrtions of L-Arginine on the proliferation of frozen-thawed caprine SSCs.
+Background and Aim: Developing culture and cryopreservation methods for spermatogonial stem cells (SSCs) is essential for genetic studies, regenerative medicine, transgenic animal production and recombinant drug development.
+Establishing an optimal culture system for these cells is crucial.
+This study aimed to investigate the in vitro effects of different concentrations of L-arginine on the proliferation of frozen-thawed caprine SSCs.

-The isolated spermatogonial cells were frozen-thawed and cultured in six groups, they were added to basal medium culture (DMEM containing 1% antibiotics and 5% FBS) containing different concentrations of L-arginine (0, 50, 100, 200, 500, and 1000 micromoles per liter of L-arginine), respectively.
+Methods: This experimental study was repeated five times.
+Isolated spermatogonial cells were frozen- thawed and cultured in six groups with a basal culture medium (DMEM containing 1% antibiotics and 5% FBS) supplemented with different concentrations of L-arginine (0, 50, 100, 200, 500 and 1000 μmol/L).
 All experimental groups were cultured for 10 days.
-The number and surface area of colonies formed were evaluated on days 4, 7 and 10.
-Expression of spermatogonial genes (ID4, BCL6, PGP9.5, VASA, PLZF, OCT4) in the culture was determined by RT-PCR.
+The number and surface area of colonies formed were assessed on days 4, 7, and 10.
+Expression of spermatogonial genes (ID4, BCL6, PGP9.5, VASA, PLZF and OCT4) was determined by RT-PCR.

-Results: The viability rates of fresh cells before and after the addition of cryoprotectant agent were 87.14±2.6 and 80.72±1.21, respectively which decreased to 65.38±1.26 after the thawing.
-The number and surface area of spermatogonia colonies in the fourth treatment (200 μmol / l L-arginine) was statistically significantin camparision with other experimental groups (P<0.05).
-Finally, the isolated cells expressed SSCs surface markers.
+Results: The viability rates of fresh cells before and after the addition of a cryoprotectant agent were 87.14 ± 2.6% and 80.72 ± 1.21%, respectively, which decreased to 65.38 ± 1.26% after thawing.
+The number and surface area of spermatogonial colonies in the fourth treatment group (200 μmol/L L-arginine) were significantly higher compared to other experimental groups (P < 0.05).
+Finally, the isolated cells expressed SSC surface markers.

 Type of Study: Original | Subject: Cellular Sciences (Molecular Cells, Stem Cells)